 SEC Staff Accounting Bulletin No. 101, or SAB 101, superceded in part by SAB 104, provides guidance on the recognition, presentation, and disclosure of revenue in financial statements.
-SAB 101 establishes the SEC s view that it is not appropriate to recognize revenue until all of the following criteria are met: persuasive evidence of an
+SAB 101 establishes the SEC s view that it is not appropriate to recognize revenue until all of the following criteria are met: persuasive evidence of an arrangement exists; delivery has occurred or services have been rendered; the seller s price to the buyer is fixed or determinable; and collectibility is reasonably assured.
+SAB 104 also requires that both title and the risks and rewards of ownership be transferred to the buyer before revenue can be recognized.
+We believe that our revenue recognition policies are in compliance with SAB 101 and SAB 104.

 Product revenue consists of sales from four of our products: AVONEX, AMEVIVE, ZEVALIN, and TYSABRI.
 The timing of distributor orders and shipments can cause variability in earnings.
 Revenues from product sales are recognized when product is shipped and title and risk of loss has passed to the customer, typically upon delivery.
 Revenues are recorded net of applicable allowances for returns, patient assistance, trade term discounts, Medicaid rebates, Veteran s Administration rebates, and managed care discounts and other applicable allowances.
-Included in our condensed consolidated balance sheets at June 30, 2005 and December 31, 2004 are allowances for returns, rebates, discounts and other allowances which totaled \$38.4 million and \$33.8 million, respectively.
-At June 30, 2005, our allowance for product returns was \$1.4 million.
-In the first six months of 2005, total discounts and allowances were approximately 2% of total current assets and less than 1% of total assets.
+Included in our condensed consolidated balance sheets at September 30, 2005 and December 31, 2004 are allowances for returns, rebates, discounts and other allowances which totaled \$39.7 million and \$33.8 million, respectively.
+At September 30, 2005, our allowance for product returns, which is a component of allowances for returns, rebates, discounts, and other allowances, was \$1.7 million.
+In the first nine months of 2005, total discounts and allowances were approximately 3% of total current assets and less than 1% of total assets.
 We prepare our estimates for sales returns and allowances, discounts and rebates quarterly based primarily on historical experience updated for changes in facts and circumstances, as appropriate.

-For the three and six months ended June 30, 2005, we recorded \$54.2 million and \$108.0 million, respectively, in our condensed consolidated statements of income related to sales returns and allowances, discounts, and rebates compared to \$38.7 million and \$77.6 million, respectively, for the comparable periods in 2004.
-In the three and six months ended June 30, 2005, the amount of product returns was approximately 1.0% and 2.0%, respectively, of product returns were \$4.1 million and \$16.1 million for the three and six months ended June 30, 2005, respectively, to the comparable periods in 2004.
-The increase of product returns in the three and six months ended June 30, 2005 consisted primarily of \$0.7 million and \$9.7 million, respectively, due to the voluntary suspension of TYSABRI.
-Product returns in the first six months of 2005 included \$7.3 million related to product sales made prior to 2005, of which \$4.7 million was in reserves at December 31, 2004.
+For the three and nine months ended September 30, 2005, we recorded \$59.1 million and \$167.0 million, respectively, in our condensed consolidated statements of income related to sales returns and allowances, discounts, and rebates compared to \$39.1 million and \$116.7 million, respectively, for the comparable periods in 2004.
+In the three and nine months ended September 30, 2005, the amount of product returns was approximately 1.0% and 1.7%, respectively, of product revenue for all our products compared to 1.3% and 1.1%, respectively, for the comparable periods in 2004.
+Product returns, which is a component of allowances for returns, rebates, discounts, and other allowances, were \$4.0 million and \$20.1 million for the three and nine months ended September 30, 2005, respectively, compared to \$4.8 million and \$12.0 million, respectively, to the comparable periods in 2004.
+The increase of product returns in the nine months ended September 30, 2005 consisted primarily of \$9.7 million due to the voluntary suspension of TYSABRI.
+Product returns in the first nine months of 2005 included \$9.2 million related to product sales made prior to 2005, which represents less than 1% of total product revenue, of which \$4.7 million was in reserves at December 31, 2004.